The ANMF Job Representative - What is the role?

 Job Rep Foundations – The essentials of the Job Rep role

 Participants are provided with a variety of information, materials and resources to set in motion ANMF activity in their own workplace.
-The Online module is available via the ANMF member portal, direct link and instructions can be found here: http://www.anmfvic.asn.au/foundations
+The Online module is available via the ANMF member portal.
+Direct link & instructions here.

-We suggest participants aim to attend a face-to-face program within 3 months of completing the Online module, or once every 3 years as a refresher.
-Find an available program and register for the face-to-face program here: http://www.anmfvic.asn.au/reps/job-rep-foundation-program
+We suggest Job Reps attend a Foundations program within 3 months of completing the Online module, or once every 3 years as a refresher.
+Find a program and register here.

-Regional Job Reps: If no training is scheduled in your area, you are welcome to attend a Melbourne program, held monthly at the ANMF Victorian Branch.
-Alternatively, keep an eye out for upcoming dates released in our twice-yearly training schedule.
+Regional Areas: If no upcoming training is scheduled in your area, you are welcome to attend a Melbourne program (if available), which are conducted at the ANMF Victorian Branch.
+Alternatively, you can register for a scheduled online program.

-The aim of this 2-day program is to give Job Reps dedicated face-to-face time with their ANMF Organiser, and other Job Reps from their workplace, to focus on developing skills and strategies in progressing and resolving collective issues.
+The aim of this 2-day program is to focus on developing skills and strategies in progressing and resolving collective issues.
+Programs can be delivered face-to-face or online.

 Paid Union Training Leave